-for politicians and care professionals
+for politicians, care professionals and the public

 Why are we undertaking a consultation?

 Adult social care and support matters.
 It provides personal and practical support to help people live the lives they want to lead.
 It supports people of all ages who have disabilities, mental health conditions or are generally frail, as well as their carers.